-Hibert et al. (2014a) designed a robust onset picker for rockslide signals based on a transition in the kurtosis.
-However, the method was only applied at very local scale (network extension of few kilometers) around a volcano.
-Baillard et al. (2014) also document the performance of a kurtosis picker for earthquake localization on regional seismic networks.
+works.
 Here we show that this concept could also be applied to the rather emergent signals induced by gravitational mass movements at regional distances.
-Eight of 14 locatable events in this study could be located within few kilometers deviation from the true location (see Table 1), which shows that based on onset picks a similar precision as for earthquakes is possible.
-However, some of the locations should be considered lucky hits, as e.g. the number of stations is low and the azimuthal gap is large, strikingly for some of the most well-located events.
-We do in fact observe that the location results currently lack robustness and may change by few kilometers when certain parameters of the kurtosis picker (e.g. the length of the moving window; bandpass filter corner frequencies) are adjusted.
-This is most likely due to both unfavorable noise conditions and to the simplistic processing which we used for demonstration purposes.
+Eight of 14 locatable events in this study could be located within a few kilometers of deviation from the true location (see Table 1), which shows that based on onset picks a similar precision as for earthquakes is possible.
+However, some of the locations should be considered lucky hits, as the number of stations is low and the azimuthal gap is large, strikingly for some of the most welllocated events.
+We do in fact observe that the location results currently lack robustness and may change by a few kilometers when certain parameters of the kurtosis picker (e.g., the length of the moving window, bandpass filter corner frequencies) are adjusted.
+This is most likely due to both unfavorable noise conditions and to the simplistic processing we used for demonstration purposes.
 Additionally, we did not implement automatic outlier handling at this stage.
 Several of the bad locations listed in Table 2 can be explained by strong outliers in the kurtosis picks due to noise.
 We expect that picking accuracy can be greatly improved if measures are taken to make the kurtosis picker more robust and to exclude outliers.
 Future work should include all three components of the seismic record and use different narrow frequency bands for comparison, as suggested by Hibert et al. (2014a).
 We expect that evaluating the kurtosis pick among different frequency bands would suppress outliers (due to noise) and thus make the onset determination more robust and precise.
 Yet, in this study - due to low sampling rate for older records - we could not extend the processing to higher frequencies.
 Lower frequencies are very weak in amplitude or absent for almost all rockslides in this study.
-This is in line with observations from several other studies that report the 1-5 Hz frequency range as the dominant one for regional seismic records of rockslides (Deparis et al., 2008; Dammeier et al., 2011; Manconi et al., 2016).
+This is in line with observations from several other studies that report the 1-5 Hz frequency range as the dominant one for regional seismic records of rock-slides (Deparis et al., 2008; Dammeier et al., 2011; Manconi et al., 2016).

-Besides kurtosis methods, pickers based on e.g. autoregressive prediction (Küperkoch et al., 2012) might be very suitable for emergent onset picks, as they include frequency and phase information in addition to the amplitude (kurtosis pickers are only based on amplitudes).
+Besides kurtosis methods, pickers based on, e.g., autoregressive prediction (Küperkoch et al., 2012) might be very suitable for emergent onset picks, as they include frequency and phase information in addition to the amplitude (kurtosis pickers are only based on amplitudes).
 Since determining the onset of an emergent signal is anyways challenging, pickless location routines such as waveform correlation (Arrowsmith et al., 2016) should also be explored for mass movements.
-Manconi et al. (2016) suggest to combine location probabilities obtained from seismic waves with location probabilities based on terrain slopes to narrow down the potential source areas.
+Manconi et al. (2016) suggest combining the location probabilities obtained from seismic waves with location probabilities based on terrain slopes to narrow down the potential source areas.